rpcorr/mega-menu/README.md

 B. Screen readers announce whether the selected menu item is a sub-menu and how to open it by use of aria labels

+C. The current page anchor tag, [\<a></a\>], is assign with aria-current="page" to let screen readers users the current page

-C. Toggle submenus containers have aria-expanded attributes and are either set to false (closed) or true (open)
+D. Toggle submenus containers have aria-expanded attributes and are either set to false (closed) or true (open)

-D. Screen reader users know how to use a keyboard when navigating the site.
+E. Screen reader users know how to use a keyboard when navigating the site.
 Below are some of the key features:

 - TAB: takes users through the focus elements as they appear in the DOM
 - SHIFT + TAB: the reverse order of TAB